 Visit a GameSense Info Centre and speak with a GameSense Advisor

 Ask a security staff member at any casino or REC

 Visit AGLC offices in St. Albert or Calgary

 Facilities outside of casinos and racing entertainment centres

 If you would like to self-exclude from Alberta casinos and racing entertainment centres but do not wish to enter those facilities to do so, you can sign up through one of our partner organizations listed below.

 Problem Gambling Resources Network

 3312 Parsons Road, Edmonton

 It is your responsibility to honour the commitment you made to yourself.
-If you try to enter a casino or REC before your exclusionary period is up, you will be removed from the property.
+If you try to enter a casino or racing entertainment centre before your exclusionary period is up, you will be removed from the property.